Due to the coronavirus outbreak, we want to give everyone enough space. For this reason, we have taken measures in Groningen’s city centre.

 Elimination of parking spaces

-In order to give pedestrians and cyclists room to keep 1.5 meters apart, it may be necessary to temporarily eliminate some car parking spaces in the city centre.
+In order to give pedestrians and cyclists room, it may be necessary to temporarily eliminate some car parking spaces in the city centre.

 Visitors can find a parking space in one of the city’s parking garages.